RaptorialThing/laravel-simple-admin-panel/README.md

-Middleware/Admin.php: Middleware "admin" to restrict access to routes Controllers/UserController & Controllers/RoleController: Controllers that handle the admin panel Routes/web.php: The default route file with the addition of new routes for the admin panel
+Middleware/Admin.php: Middleware "admin" to restrict access to routes Controllers/UserController & Controllers/RoleController: Controllers that handle the admin panel Routes/web.php: The default route file with the addition of new routes for the admin panel view/admin: The blade views for the admin interface

+# Integrating into an existing project
+If you just want to add the admin panel,
+- Run the migration (or at least the add_admin_roles one)
+- Add the views in resources/views/admin
+- Add the Admin middleware
+- Add the two controllers

+And you should be set!